ybgskr12/Reforestation/README.md

-## What did the father tomato say to the baby tomato whilst on a family walk?
-Ketchup.
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.